Were Jack and Meg White sibilings?

 They were one of the most popular musical duos of the 00s, but do you think you know everything there is to know about the band?

-The White Stripes were one of the biggest bands of the 00s, and their music is still played all over indie clubs and football stadiums to this day.
+The White Stripes were one of the biggest bands of the 2000s, and their music is still played at indie clubs - and at sporting events, of course - to this day.

 When they first rose to fame, the couple famously portrayed themselves as brother and sister, but most music fans now know they were in fact husband and wife.